shrey2003/Medical-RAG-Bot/README.md

 ## How it works (high level)

 1. Upload documents in the left column.
-2. Files are temporarily written to disk and read via appropriate loaders:
+2. Files are temporarily written to disk and read via appropriate loaders or parsers:
    - PDFs: `PyPDFLoader`
    - DOC/DOCX: `Docx2txtLoader`
    - TXT: `TextLoader`
+   - CSV: parsed into text rows and wrapped into LangChain `Document` objects (falls back to raw text on error)
+   - JSON: pretty-printed JSON is used as document text (falls back to raw text on error)
 3. Extracted text is split into chunks (768 chars, overlap 128) via `CharacterTextSplitter`.
 4. Embeddings generated using `HuggingFaceEmbeddings` (MiniLM) and stored in Chroma.
 5. A `ConversationalRetrievalChain` is created with a `ChatOpenAI` LLM and a conversation memory.